Lane County Court Records

 Where Civil Records Are Maintained

-The Lane County Circuit Court Clerk serves as the custodian of all circuit-level civil case files.
-The Court Records Department can be reached at (541) 682-7696 for civil case information.
+The Lane County Circuit Court Clerk maintains all circuit-level civil case files.
+For civil case information, call the Court Records Department at (541) 682-7696.

 Searching and Requesting Civil Records

-The process for obtaining civil court records mirrors the general request procedure:
+The process for obtaining civil court records follows the same steps as the general request procedure:

-- Complete the online Court Record Request Form, providing the case number, party names, and the documents needed.
+2. Complete the online Court Record Request Form, providing the case number, party names, and the documents you need.

 For questions about civil case records, email LANCopyRequest@ojd.state.or.us or call (541) 682-7487.
-Court records cannot be requested by telephone; a written or online request is required.
+Records cannot be requested by telephone — a written or online request is required.

 Small Claims